High spin states of $^{204}$At: isomeric states and shears band structure: Experimental Results

-There are more than one sequence of transitions passing through 491 keV ($ 11^{+} \rightarrow 9^{+}$), which directly feeds the 601 keV state.
-Out of these, sequence II passing through 786, 635, 718 keV and the sequence IV consisting of 743, 475, 192, 167, 538 keV transitions were observed.
-The major sequence of transitions (III) passing through 110, 694 and 704 keV, extends via the sequence of $M1$ band transitions (V) all the way to $E_x \sim 7$~MeV.
+There is more than one sequence of transitions populating the 1092-keV $11^+$ level.
+Out of these, sequence II passing through 786-, 635-, and 718-keV and the sequence IV consisting of 743-, 475-, 192-, 167-, and 538-keV transitions were observed.
+The major sequence of transitions (III) passing through 110-, 694- and 704-keV, extends via the sequence of $M1$ band transitions (V) all the way to $\sim 7$~MeV of excitation energy.
 In all the sequences, ordering of the transitions were cross-checked by intensity correlations and also by reverse gating as far as possible.
-About 30 new transitions, over and above those observed by Hartley et al.~\cite{hart}, were found.
+About 30 new transitions, over and above those observed by Hartley et al.~\cite{hart}, were found, as listed in the Table~\ref{Tb2}.
 All these lines were found in coincidence with the Astatine $X$-rays.
-A few relevant gated spectra are shown in Fig.~\ref{g601} and Fig.~\ref{allM1}.
-The 1680~keV level decays to 1092 keV level via 588.3~keV $\gamma$-rays (reported as 589~keV in the earlier work).
-From the measured $ R_{DCO} $ and polarization asymmetry, it is concluded that the 588.3 keV transition has a pure dipole character with no change in parity.
-We were unable to observe any other new transitions to extend this branch beyond the 1680 keV level.
+A few relevant gated spectra are shown in the Figures~\ref{g601},~\ref{285M1} and \ref{295M1}.
+The 1680-keV level decays to 1092-keV level via 588-keV $\gamma$-rays (reported as 589-keV in the earlier work).
+From the measured $ R_{DCO} $ and polarization asymmetry, it is concluded that the 588-keV transition has a pure dipole character with no change in parity.
+We were unable to observe any other new transitions to extend this branch beyond the 1680-keV level.

-In the previous work by Hartley et al.~\cite{hart}, the nature of 601 keV ground state transition was not clear and tentatively assigned as dipole.
-In the present work, however, this assignment is modified to electric quadrupole in nature based on DCO and PDCO measurements.
-The DCO ratio for this $\gamma $-ray has been measured by gating on the 491 keV $\gamma $-ray, which was known to be a quadrupole $(E2)$ transition on the basis of angular distribution analysis\cite{hart}.
-The 718 keV transition is confirmed in the present work as $ E2$ transition based on the DCO and the PDCO ratios in agreement with the earlier results.
+In the previous work by Hartley et al.~\cite{hart}, the nature of the 601-keV ground state transition was not clear and tentatively assigned as dipole.
+In the present work, however, this assignment is modified to electric quadrupole in nature based on DCO and PDCO measurements (see Table~\ref{Tb2}).
+The DCO ratio for this $\gamma$-ray has been measured by gating on the 491-keV $\gamma $-ray, which was known to be a quadrupole $(E2)$ transition on the basis of angular distribution analysis\cite{hart}.
+The 718-keV transition is confirmed in the present work as $ E2$ transition based on the DCO and the PDCO ratios in agreement with the earlier results.
 Intensity correlation also confirms the order of placement along the cascade.